 How about favourite writers?

+That’s difficult, too, because I read so many types of books.
 Some of my favourite writers: Jayne Anne Krentz (I love how she writes in three time periods); Barbara Metzger is one of my favourite Regency writers with her intriguing use of stream of consciousness; J.K.
 Rowling’s Harry Potter books are a treat to read (I love her imagination); I’m a sucker for Jacqueline Winspear’s post-World War I mysteries featuring Masie Dobbs; and for sheer fun no one beats Janet Evanovich’s Stephanie Plum books.
 I keep way too many books around the house because I never know what I’ll feel like reading.
 I like to have choices.
 But I’m sure I’ll be able to reduce some of the bookcases once I get more books loaded into my iPad!

 Are you currently reading anything?